keng404/nextflow-to-icav2/README.md

 Rscript nf-core.create_ica_pipeline.R --nextflow-script {NF_SCRIPT} --workflow-language nextflow --parameters-xml {PARAMETERS_XML} --nf-core-mode --ica-project-name {NAME} --pipeline-name {NAME} --api-key-file {PATH_TO_API_KEY_FILE}
 ```

-By default, this script will automatically try to upload all files found in the same directory as your {NF_SCRIPT}
+By default, this script will automatically try to upload all files found in the same directory as your {NF_SCRIPT}, excluding any nextflow config files (i.e. *config)